jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 You might get stuck thinking in objections, edge-cases and impossibilities.
 A way to part from that, is to try and formulate what would be the ideal solution regardless of (perceived) impossibilities.
 From there, you can then think of a less than perfect alternative that approaches that ideal.
 It can be a strategy that can get you unstuck.
 It gives you something to hold on to, to fall back on.
 You can formulate the ideal and then ask yourself what would be needed to accomplish that.
 It not only gets you unstuck in your thinking, it can also lead to the surprising conclusion that the ideal way may be easier to achieve then the alternatives you have been wrecking your brain over.
 But that happens a lot when you employ techniques that let you take a step back from the problem and look at it from a fresh point of view.

-### Identify Problem, Take Action

-It is a simple phrase, but it can help you a lot.
-It means take a step back identify the issue and determine the most appropriate first step towards the solution.

-Thinking about it that way can prevent stress, anger, feeling of lack of control, working around an issue rather than solving the core of it, trying to find people to blame and prevents simply not taking action.
-It also makes it unnecessary to have a final solution in mind and still allows you to work towards a solution, even though you do not know it yet.

-Take a deep breath and identify what the problem is, and just the next step you are going to take.

 ### If You Don't Know Where to Start, Just Start Somewhere

 Sometimes it is hard to know what has most priority and what is the most appropriate action to take or where the best lead to solve a problem lies.
 What helps in those cases is: If you don't know where to start, just start somewhere.